top of page

 What Is NOT Included in a Standard Boise Home Inspection?

 Home inspections are visual and non-invasive.
+They do NOT include:

 • Code compliance certification